GuoXiCheng/TinyCRUD/README.en.md

 ## Introduction

 TinyCRUD is a lightweight data storage library based on the Issue API of the code hosting platform.
-It can use Issue as a database table, and the comments of Issue as data table records.
-It serializes/deserializes data through the Issue API to achieve data addition, deletion, modification and query.
+It can use Issues as database tables, and Issue comments as records in these tables.
+It performs data serialization/deserialization through the Issue API to enable data addition, deletion, modification, and querying.

-## Applicable scenarios
+## Applicable Scenarios

 TinyCRUD is suitable for small teams or personal projects that require simple and lightweight data storage, but do not want or need to set up a complex database system.